konskons11/ViRAE/Supplementary/Readme.md

 **Supplementary file 4:** Comparative analysis of virus mapping performance based on the metrics "Virus mapped reads", "Virus coverage (%)", and "Mean depth of virus mapped reads", as calculated after the implementation of the 4 examined methods (RAW, BWA, SORTMERNA and ZWA2) separately on the studied RNA-seq samples and subsequent mapping of the treated RNA-seq data on the corresponding viral genes/genomes by BWA software.

-**Supplementary file 5:** Comparative analysis of _de novo_ assembly performance based on the metrics "UG50%", "Avg query covbases", and "Max query covabses", as calculated after the implementation of the 4 examined methods (RAW, BWA, SORTMERNA and ZWA2) separately on the studied RNA-seq samples and subsequent _de novo_ assembly of the treated RNA-seq data by MEGAHIT software.
+**Supplementary file 5:** Comparative analysis of _de novo_ assembly performance based on the metrics "UG50%" and "Max query covbases %", as calculated after the implementation of the 4 examined methods (RAW, BWA, SORTMERNA and ZWA2) separately on the studied RNA-seq samples and subsequent _de novo_ assembly of the treated RNA-seq data by MEGAHIT software.

 **Supplementary file 6:** Enhanced viral genome assembly observed after the implementation of ZWA2 on a small RNA-seq virome dataset.